Dill pickle soup is a popular comfort food in Poland and for good reason. It's tangy, salty and creamy; full of texture and tastes fantastic.

 - 2 teaspoons salt, or to taste

 - 2 teaspoons granulated sugar

-- In a large soup pot, melt the butter until bubbly, then cook the onions over medium low heat, stirring occasionally, until they are caramelized.
-Deglaze the pan by pouring in 1/4 cup white wine and stirring constantly for two minutes to scrape up the golden-brown fond on the pan.
+- Deglaze the pan by pouring in ¼ cup white wine and stirring constantly for two minutes to scrape up the golden-brown fond from the pan.

 - Measure out 1 cup of sour cream into a medium-sized bowl and slowly add the flour.
 Stir well to combine.

-- To temper the sour cream, add half a ladle of the hot soup to the sour cream mixture while whisking.
-Keep doing this until the mixture is well blended and all the same temperature, then add it to the big pot of soup.
-This technique helps prevent the sour cream from curdling when it's added to the hot soup.
+- Temper the sour cream by adding ½ cup of the hot soup to the sour cream mixture, whisking constantly.
+Add another ½ cup and whisk until the mixture is well blended and all the same temperature, then add it to the big pot.
+This technique helps prevent the sour cream from curdling when it's added a hot liquid.

-- Turn the soup to a simmer and add the salt, pepper, and sugar.
+- Turn the heat down to a simmer and add the pepper and sugar.
 Taste it then add salt to taste and adjust other seasonings as desired.
 Cook on medium low for another 5 minutes.

 - Serve warm with a garnish of fresh dill, a crack of black pepper, pickle coins, and a drizzle of sour cream.